openvinotoolkit/open_model_zoo/contribution.md

 ## Pull request requirements

 Contribution to OpenVINO&trade; Open Model Zoo comes down to creating pull request in this repository.
-This pull request is strictly formalized and must contains changes:
+Please use `develop` branch when creating your PR.
+Pull request is strictly formalized and must contains changes:
-* configuration file  - `model.yml` [from here](#configuration-file)
+* configuration file  - `model.yml` from [here](#configuration-file)
-* documentation of model in markdown format [from here](#documentation)
+* documentation of model in markdown format from [here](#documentation)
-* accuracy validation configuration file [from here](#accuracy-validation)
+* accuracy validation configuration file from [here](#accuracy-validation)
 * license added to [tools/downloader/license.txt](tools/downloader/license.txt)

+> If model uses your own demo, add it to [demos](/demos) folder.

+> If you made any other changes, that make auto downloading and conversion possible, add it too.

 Configuration and documentation files must be located in `models/public` directory in subfolder, which name will represent model name in Open Model Zoo and will be used by downloader and converter tools.
 Also, please add suffix to model name, according to origin framework (e.g. `cf`, `cf2`, `tf`, `mx` or `pt`).

 Validation configuration file must be located in [tools/accuracy_checker/configs](tools/accuracy_checker/configs).

+This PR must pass next tests:
+* model is downloadable by `tools/downloader/downloader.py` script
+* model is convertible by `tools/downloader/converter.py` script
+* model can be used by demo or sample and provides adequate results
+* model passes accuracy validation

 ## Legal Information